We are delighted to announce that submissions for our Best Practice in Brain Injury Case and Complex Case Management Poster Presentation are now live!

 Stage Three – Completion of the poster presentation.

-If your abstract has been accepted, you will be required to complete your poster using the following guidelines:
+If your abstract has been accepted, you will be required to complete your poster using the following guidelines and submit it by 30th May 2022:

 Layout: The poster should be presented in a clear and concise manner, with consideration being given to the font size and type.
 It will also be important to consider how the material is displayed, so that the reader is clear on the poster’s message.